Blog Home / Financial Terms / Risk Committee 101: Mastering the Art of Risk Mitigation

 Financial Services and Banks

-In the financial services sector, risk committees play an integral role in maintaining the robustness of financial systems and ensuring adherence to stringent regulations.
-The Board of Directors’ Risk Committee at institutions like JP Morgan Chase is tasked with aiding the Board in overseeing the management’s responsibility to implement an effective global risk management framework.
-This framework is designed to identify, assess, and manage the company’s strategic, credit, investment, market, and operational risks.
+In the financial services sector, risk committees are essential for maintaining strong financial systems and ensuring compliance with strict regulations.
+For example, the Board of Directors’ Risk Committee at institutions like JP Morgan Chase helps the board oversee management’s implementation of an effective global risk management framework.
+This framework identifies, assesses, and manages strategic, credit, investment, market, and operational risks.

-• Approval of primary risk policies and review of corresponding frameworks, analysis, and reporting established by management.
+• Approving key risk policies and reviewing the frameworks, analyses, and reports prepared by management.

-• Oversight of reputational risks and conduct risks within their scope of responsibility.
+• Overseeing reputational and conduct risks within their scope.

-• Ensuring an effective system of controls is in place to evaluate and control risks throughout the organization.
+• Ensuring effective controls are in place to monitor and manage risks across the organization.

 Financial institutions like BNY Mellon accentuate the importance of building a more resilient financial system to promote sustainability and growth.
 The CEO of BNY Mellon has contributed to discussions at forums like the World Economic Forum, underlining the need for robust risk mitigation strategies in the financial sector.